dragontheory/THOR/README.md

 PURPOSE:
 *  To support analysts by providing a faster, more efficient, and intuitive workflow and user interface (UI) triage tool.
-*  Save time and money by reducing duplicative efforts and "time to market" with premade search/profile/details workflow and UI that satisfied targeting and triage requirements "out-of-the-box".
+*  Save time and money by reducing duplicative efforts and "time to market" with pre-made search/profile/details workflow and UI that satisfied targeting and triage requirements "out-of-the-box".
 *  Update front-end UI tech stack to avoid deprecation and security vulnerabilities and allow for efficient web integration.
 *  Faster triage eliminates unnecessary navigation
 *  30%+ reduction in clicks over current version